 - If your child suffers from food allergies, discuss them with school officials, teachers and lunchroom staff.

-- Educate your child about his/her allergies and asthma early, so your child can learn to avoid situations where he or she may eat a food that will trigger an allergic reaction.
+- Educate your child about their allergies and asthma early, so your child can learn to avoid situations where they may eat a food that will trigger an allergic reaction.
 Arrange for an epinephrine kit to be left at the school, and make sure school officials (and your child when they are old enough) are able to use it correctly and without hesitation should symptoms arise.

 - Inform school personnel about the asthma treatments your child is taking and make arrangements to leave necessary medication at school.